michauhl/RBPBench/README.md

 To search with all database RBP motifs in a single set of genomic input regions, we can use `--rbps ALL`.
-The motif database can be changed via `--motif-db` (details on motif selection [here](#motifs)), and the user can also define own motifs or even a motif database ([details](#custom-motif-database).
-Moreover, RBPs can be filtered by annotated functions (`--functions`, [details](#rbp-functions)).
-For this example we use the SLBP eCLIP regions, select all RBPs, further filter them by some annotated functions, and we also conduct a GO term enrichment analysis on the input regions:
+The motif database can be changed via `--motif-db` (details on motif selection [here](#motifs)), and the user can also define own motifs or even a motif database ([details](#custom-motif-database)).
+Moreover, the selected RBPs can be filtered by annotated functions (`--functions`, [details](#rbp-functions)).
+For this example we use the SLBP eCLIP regions, select all RBPs, further filter them by some annotated functions, and also conduct a GO term enrichment analysis on the input regions:

 ```
 rbpbench search --in eclip_clipper_idr/SLBP_K562_IDR_peaks.bed --genome hg38.fa --gtf Homo_sapiens.GRCh38.112.gtf.gz --out test_search_slbp_tr_rsd_tep_out --functions TR RSD TEP  --rbps ALL --ext 20 --goa
 ```

-Here we filter the selected RBPS (i.e., all RBPs) to keep only RBPS with annotated functions translation regulation (TR), RNA stability & decay (RSD), and 3' end processing (TEP).
+Here we filter the selected RBPS (i.e., all RBPs) to keep only RBPs with the following annotated functions: translation regulation (TR), RNA stability & decay (RSD), 3' end processing (TEP).
 This results in 91 RBPs for search (out of 257), with 260 motifs (out of 599).

 <img src="docs/search.ex2.1.png" width="800" />

 **Fig. 3**: Example visualizations and statistics produced by `rbpbench search` (SLBP example).
 **a:** RBP motif co-occurrences heat map.
-**b:** RBP region score motif enrichment statistics.
+**b:** RBP region score motif enrichment statistics (top 10).
 **c:** GO enrichment analysis results.
 **d:** mRNA region coverage profile.